-2.2.4 Business Rules Engine Methodology
+• Business Rules Engine Methodology

 Provides a mechanism to define, deploy, execute, monitor and maintain the variety and complexity of decision logic that is used by operational systems within an organization.
 There are two methods of execution for a rule system: Forward-Chaining and Backward-Chaining; systems that implement both are called Hybrid Chaining Systems.
-Drools provide seamless Hybrid chaining for our IoT systems.
+Drools provide seamless Hybrid chaining for our IoT systems:

-Forward Chaining

-• Forward Chaining is "data-driven" and thus reactionary, with facts being asserted into working memory, which results in one or more rules being concurrently true and scheduled for execution by the Agenda Engine.
-In short, we start with a fact, it propagates, and we end in a conclusion.

-In Forward Chaining, the system starts from a set of facts, and applies a set of rules, and tries to find a way of using those rules and facts to deduce a conclusion or come up with a suitable course of action.

-Usually, when a rule is triggered, it is then fired, which means its conclusion is added to the rules facts database.
-If the conclusion of the rule that has fired is an action or a recommendation, then the system may cause that action to take place or the recommendation to be made.
+- Forward Chaining is "data-driven" and thus reactionary, with facts being asserted into working memory, which results in one or more rules being concurrently true and scheduled for execution by the Agenda Engine.
+In short, we start with a fact, it propagates, and we end in a conclusion. - In Forward Chaining, the system starts from a set of facts, and applies a set of rules, and tries to find a way of using those rules and facts to deduce a conclusion or come up with a suitable course of action.
+Usually, when a rule is triggered, it is then fired, which means its conclusion adds to the facts database.
+If the conclusion of the rule that has fired is an action or a recommendation, then the system may cause that action to take place. - Backward Chaining is "goal-driven," meaning that we start with a conclusion which the engine tries to satisfy.

-Backwards Chaining

-• Backward Chaining is "goal-driven," meaning that we start with a conclusion which the engine tries to satisfy.
 It searches for conclusions that it can satisfy; as sub-goals; these then help satisfy some unknown part of the current goal.
-It continues this process until either the initial conclusion is proven or there are no more sub-goals.

-In backward chaining, we start from a conclusion, which is the hypothesis we wish to prove, and we aim to show how that conclusion can be reached from the rules and facts in the database.
+It continues this process until either the initial conclusion is proven or there are no more sub-goals. - In backward chaining, we start from a conclusion, which is the hypothesis we wish to prove, and we aim to show how that conclusion can be reached from the rules and facts in the database.
 The conclusion we are aiming to prove is called a goal, and so reasoning in this way is known as a derivation query or goal-driven reasoning.
 Prolog is AI-ES, an example of a Backward Chaining engine.

-It is difficult to talk specifics without details about each use case, but the general idea is that the more rules and the more complex the rules are, the more benefits the Drools Rules engine gives you.
-This happens because increasing the number of rules usually has little to negligible impact on the response.
+It is hard to talk specifics without details about each use case, but the general idea is that the more rules and the more complex the rules are, the more benefits the Drools Rules engine gives you.
+In other words, when the number of rules increases, then the rules engine is orders of magnitude faster.